 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated physical/chemical and fate properties of this new chemical substance using data for analogous polymers.
+EPA estimated physical/chemical and fate properties of this new chemical substance using data on data on analogous chemicals.
 The chemical substance is estimated to be removed during wastewater treatment with an efficiency of 90% via sorption.
-For the new chemical substance, removal by biodegradation is estimated to be negligible based on high molecular volume.
-Sorption to sludge is estimated to be strong, and sorption to soil and sediment is estimated to be very strong, resulting in negligible migration to groundwater for the new chemical substance.
-Volatilization to air is estimated to be negligible because of the high molecular volume.
-Overall, these estimates are indicative of low potential for this chemical substance to volatilize into the air and a low potential for this chemical substance to migrate into groundwater.
+Removal by biodegradation is estimated to be negligible.
+Sorption to sludge is estimated to be strong, and sorption to soil and sediment is estimated to be very strong, resulting in negligible migration to groundwater.
+Volatilization to air is estimated to be negligible based on the large predicted molecular volume.
+Overall these estimates are indicative of low potential for this chemical substance to volatilize into the air and a low potential for this chemical to migrate into ground water.

-Persistence3: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-Based on data for analogous polymers, EPA estimated the anaerobic and aerobic biodegradation half-lives to be greater than six months.
-These estimates for biodegradation indicate that the new chemical substance will be very persistent in aerobic environments (e.g., surface water) or anaerobic environments (e.g., sediment).
+Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
+Based on data for analogous polymers, EPA estimated the aerobic and anaerobic half-lives of the chemical substance to be greater than six months.
+These estimates indicate that the new chemical substance may be very persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).

-Bioaccumulation4: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
-The new chemical substance has low bioaccumulation potential based on high molecular volume of the new chemical substance, which limits bioavailability and bioaccumulation.
-Although EPA estimated that the new chemical substance could be very persistent, the new chemical substance has low potential for bioaccumulation such that repeated exposures are not expected to cause food chain effects via accumulation in exposed organisms.
+Bioaccumulation3: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
+The new chemical substance has low bioaccumulation potential based on data for analogous chemical substances in addition to the large predicted molecular volume, which limits bioavailability and bioaccumulation.
+Although EPA estimated that the new chemical substance could be very persistent, it has low potential for bioaccumulation, such that repeated exposures are not expected to cause food chain effects via accumulation in exposed organisms.